tsmith4014/tsmith4014/README.md

 ---

-⚡ AI Joke of the Day: 🤖 What do you call a developer who doesn't comment code?
-A developer. 🤖
+⚡ AI Joke of the Day: 🤖 What do you get if you lock a monkey in a room with a typewriter for 8 hours?
+A regular expression. 🤖

 ---